Two-point conversion

-In gridiron football, a two-point conversion or two-point convert is a play a team attempts instead of kicking a one-point conversion immediately after it scores a touchdown.
-In a two-point conversion attempt, the team that just scored must run a play from scrimmage close to the opponent's goal line and advance the ball across the goal line in the same manner as if they were scoring a touchdown.
-If the team succeeds, it earns two additional points on top of the six points for the touchdown, for a total of eight points.
-If the team fails, no additional points are scored.
+In gridiron football, a two-point conversion, two-point convert, or two-point attempt is a play a team attempts instead of kicking a one-point conversion immediately after it scores a touchdown.
+In a two-point conversion attempt, the team that just scored must run a play from scrimmage close to the opponent's goal line and advance the ball across the goal line in the same manner as if it were scoring a touchdown.
+If the team succeeds, it earns two points in addition to the six points for the touchdown, for a total of eight points.
+If the team fails, no additional points are earned.

-In either case, if any time remains in the half, the team proceeds to a kickoff.
+Conversion attempts are untimed plays in American football, and in the Canadian game they are untimed in the final three minutes of each half.
+If any time remains in the half, the team that scored the touchdown will proceed to a kickoff after their conversion attempt.

-To attempt the two-point conversion, the team that just scored must run a scrimmage from the 5-yard line in amateur Canadian, 3-yard line in professional Canadian, 3-yard line in amateur American, 2-yard line in professional American; in professional American football, there is a small dash to denote the line of scrimmage for a two-point conversion; it was also the previous line of scrimmage for a point-after kick until 2014.
+To attempt the two-point conversion, the team that just scored must run a scrimmage from the 5-yard line in amateur Canadian football, 3-yard line in professional Canadian football, 3-yard line in amateur American football, or 2-yard line in professional American football.
+In professional American football, there is a small dash to denote the line of scrimmage for a two-point conversion; it was also, until 2014, the line of scrimmage for a point-after kick ("extra point").

-Various sources estimate the success rate of a two-point conversion to be between 40% and 55%, significantly lower than that of the one-point conversion, though because of the higher value, a higher expected value is achieved through the two-point conversion than the extra point.
+Various sources estimate the success rate of a two-point conversion to be between 40% and 55%, significantly lower than that of the one-point conversion (which has a 90% to 95% success rate in the NFL), although, because of the higher value, a higher expected value is achieved through the two-point conversion than the extra point.

+A defense two-point conversion occurs when, during an offense extra point attempt, the defense gains possession of the ball and returns it to the other end zone.

 Adoption of rule

+College football

+College football has allowed for a conversion kick since the beginnings of the game (c.
+1883), although it was originally worth multiple points.

+Since 1898, one point has been the value for a conversion kick ("extra point") in college football, and starting in 1922, a conversion could be accomplished in any one of three ways—"By a goal from infield [kick]; by completing a forward pass in the end zone, or by carrying the ball across the line."—each worth a single point.

-The two-point conversion rule was instituted in college football in 1958, and in 1975 in Canadian amateur football and the Canadian Football League (CFL).
-In overtime in college football, two-point attempts are mandatory starting with double overtime, and in the CFL they are mandatory at any point in overtime.
+The two-point conversion rule was instituted in college football in 1958, in response to an overall decrease in scoring.
+Per current overtime rules in college football, two-point attempts are mandatory starting with double overtime.